 John Curro AM MBE is both the founder and Director of Music for Queensland Youth Orchestras (QYO), conducting the Queensland Youth Symphony since its beginning in 1966.
 Throughout his distinguished career, Mr Curro has received many prestigious awards including Member of the Order of Australia and Member of the British Empire.

-ASPIRE FESTIVAL ARTISTIC DIRECTOR
+ASPIRE FESTIVAL ARTISTIC CO-DIRECTOR

 An internationally renowned composer, conductor and performer, Mr O’Boyle was awarded the Order of Australia in 2015.
 Sean has collaborated with artists such as The Whitlams, Kate Ceberano, Tommy Emmanuel and James Morrison, and has written and produced music for more than 150 albums.